 What separates a stationary bike from other "weight-bearing" exercises is that bikes don't put much stress or tension on the feet, hips, ankles, or knees.
 In fact, recumbent exercise bikes can aid in knee rehabilitation because it allows you to work your knees without putting any undo stress on them.

 Stationary bikes also have built-in resistance features that let you customize your own workouts made for your own goals.
 You can simulate hills, rolling terrain as well as flat ground.
+Outdoor models like hyper bikes are good if you want to experience the beauty of outdoors, but stationary bikes take the dangers of the road and inconveniences of the weather out of your riding sessions.
 Most models out there also have features that allow you to program it for a given goal or workout.